Sustainable Logging Practices: Green Logging 10 Methods

 8. Community-Based Forestry

-Community-based forestry involves local communities in forest management and decision-making processes.
-By giving communities a stake in the health of their forests, this method promotes sustainable practices and improves livelihoods.
+Community-based forestry actively involves local communities in managing forests and making key decisions about their use.
+By giving communities a vested interest in the health and sustainability of their forests, this approach fosters responsible forestry practices while improving livelihoods and supporting ethical logging.

 Advantages of Community-Based Forestry: